French court fines Uber car service 100,000 euros

 Uber, which is available in 43 countries and was recently valued at $18 billion, has faced disputes with taxi operators and regulatory issues in many cities where it operates, including in San Francisco.

-Taxi drivers in Paris blocked traffic into the city centre in a protest against Uber in June, action duplicated in London, Berlin and Madrid.
+Taxi drivers in Paris blocked traffic into the city center in a protest against Uber in June, action duplicated in London, Berlin and Madrid.

 (Reporting By Chine Labbe.
 Writing by Alexandria Sage)